-The Bachelor of Science (BS) in Urban Affairs degree program at Boston University’s Metropolitan College (MET) provides a valuable foundation in the liberal arts with focused study in policy, housing and community development, environmental management, health and human services, and administration.
+The Bachelor of Science (BS) in Urban Affairs degree completion program at Boston University’s Metropolitan College (MET) is designed specifically for domestic transfer students with at least six or more completed courses at a regionally accredited college or university.
+The bachelor’s in Urban Affairs provides a valuable foundation in the liberal arts with focused study in policy, housing and community development, environmental management, health and human services, and administration.
 Public health considerations related to climate change—from drought to flooding—and recurring global pandemics such as COVID-19 have widespread implications for the future of cities and their neighborhoods.
 Preparing to meet these challenges requires knowledge and understanding of issues and policy areas such as environmental sustainability, land use and urban footprints, housing and community development, transportation planning, and energy and climate best practices.

 Steeped in the fields of urban public policy, community development and service delivery, and the administration of public and private agencies in urban settings, BU MET’s part-time bachelor’s in Urban Affairs program develops awareness of the political, social, and ethical issues inherent in policy work directed towards urban communities.

 Program at a Glance

 - Part-Time Study*

 *Please note that Metropolitan College does not issue visas to international students for full-time on-campus study in undergraduate programs (degree or non-degree).

 **Program duration depends on volume of approved transfer credits.
 To learn more about transfer credit eligibility, please contact an Admissions Advisor.

 Flexible, Part-Time Degree Completion—at Boston University